-SECTION 4 A guide to the basics of coverage decisions and appeals something is covered or not and the way in which something is covered.
+SECTION 4 A guide to the basics of coverage decisions and appeals services and prescription drugs, including payment.
+This is the process you use for issues such as whether something is covered or not and the way in which something is covered.